Hasenpups/teddy/README.md

   * CacheImageSize
       * Image resolution of cover images
-  * CustomTagCoverNonPrintableMargin
+  * CustomTagNonPrintableMargin
       * Margin that printers can not print on the page in mm
-  * CustomTagCoverOffsetIncrementX
+  * CustomTagGapX
       * Horizontal space between two covers in mm
-  * CustomTagCoverOffsetIncrementY
+  * CustomTagGapY
       * Vertical space between two covers in mm
+  * CustomTagInitialColumn
+  * CustomTagInitialRow
-  * CustomTagCoverSize
+  * CustomTagSize
       * Size of covers in mm
   * CustomTagCoverFilename
+      * Filename of export file for cover
+  * CustomTagBacksideFilename
-      * Filename of export file
+      * Filename of export file for backside